AyalaVirtual/MusicPlaylistAPI/README.md

 At first, I struggled with getting my POST requests to work because Postman kept giving me a 403 Forbidden error.
 I was able to remove a line of code in the user authorizations that fixed this error.

-I tried to add an option to search for, save, update, and delete songs as well but wasn't able to get the CRUD methods working for that endpoint.
-This is something I plan on fixing in the near future.
+I tried to add an option to search for, save, update, and delete songs as well but wasn't able to get the CRUD methods working for that model at first.
+I have since added the necessary logic to allow users to create new songs.
+I plan on adding the remaining methods in the near future.